amira-salama1/SQL_Projects-And-Visualizations/Logic and Expressions in Reporting/PowerBI/Power Query/README.md

-This is a folder dedicated to Pwer Query Exploratory Analysis
+This is a folder dedicated to Power Query Exploratory Analysis